The Fixedblade® Nearbit was designed to address the known shortcomings of the conventional spiral blade near bit stabilizer.

 Nearbit Fixedblade applications

-The Nearbit profile and open blade orientation improves drill bit stabilization on any rotary BHA or rotary steerable runs by allowing near gauge selection.
+The Nearbit profile and open blade orientation improve drill bit stabilization on any rotary BHA or rotary steerable runs by allowing near gauge selection.
 This minimises bit tilt without increasing near bit torque levels.

 II.
 Dome-shaped, low friction profile of the blades reduces torque and drag and also minimizes damage to mud cake re-enforcing the integrity of the wall cake with its plastering effect.

 III.
-Last but not least, hydrodynamically optimized shape gives unprecedented resistance to balling up and packing off, preventing occurrence of ECD spikes and swab/surge issues.
+Last but not least, hydrodynamically optimized shape gives unprecedented resistance to balling up and packing off, preventing the occurrence of ECD spikes and swab/surge issues.

 Jobs Middle-East Gulf region

 The Nearbit stabilizer was deployed in three wells for an operator in the Gulf region for the trial purposes.
-All three wells had long vertical 12 ¼”sections, drilled through various formations.
+All three wells had long vertical 12 ¼” sections, drilled through various formations.
 Normally, in offset wells extensive backreaming was often required during tripping operations.
-Also wiper trips were necessary before running casing.
+Also, wiper trips were necessary before running casing.
 To minimize time lost during tripping, it was decided to use the Near Bit stabilizer instead of conventional bit stabilizers.